DaniloPaula/SAg_Individual/README.md

 # SAg_Individual
-Computational modeling of the aggregate claim from an individual perspective
+Computational modeling of the aggregate claim from an individual/coletive perspective